AbdulmoneamAli/abdulmoneamali.github.io/_pages/about.md

 I am a Ph.D. candidate in Electrical and Computer Engineering at the University of North Carolina at Charlotte, advised by Prof. Ahmed Arafa.
 My research focuses on designing efficient, robust, and communication-aware algorithms for federated learning systems.

-I am particularly interested in personalized federated learning, client clustering, noisy-label robustness, hierarchical federated learning, and distributed privacy-preserving AI systems.
+My work addresses key challenges in federated and distributed learning, including personalization, client clustering, noisy-label robustness, hierarchical learning, and privacy-preserving AI systems.

 I am currently preparing for academic and research-focused industry positions.